Adireign/Image_processing/README.md

 3. We output the processed pixels in 2 as another hex file.

 4. We use PIL library in python to convert any hex file generated in 3 into a image in png format.

+5. The main project is in the Final Project folder